aquariusmayankraj/AI-Based-Tender-Evaluation-System/README.md

 # TenderAI – AI Powered eProcurement & Tender Evaluation Platform

-TenderAI is an AI-driven eProcurement platform designed to simplify tender discovery, bidder evaluation, and procurement decision-making.
-The platform enables organizations to browse tenders, upload tender and bidder documents, and generate AI-based eligibility evaluations within seconds.
+AI-Based Tender Evaluation System is an intelligent e-procurement platform designed to streamline and automate the tender evaluation process for government departments and public sector organizations.
+Traditional tender evaluation involves extensive manual document verification, eligibility checking, compliance validation, and comparative analysis, which is time-consuming and prone to human errors.

+This system leverages Artificial Intelligence to analyze tender documents, evaluate bidder eligibility, verify compliance requirements, and generate transparent evaluation results in a significantly shorter time.
+The platform provides a centralized environment where procurement authorities can manage tenders, review submissions, and make data-driven decisions efficiently.

+The primary objective of the project is to improve transparency, reduce evaluation time, minimize manual effort, and ensure fair tender selection through AI-assisted decision-making.

 ---